All Episodes

 800-282-2882 if you want to be on the program.

-And the email address, Lrushball at EIBNet.com from the Boston Globe.
+And the email address, lrushball at EIBNet.com from the Boston Globe.

 The insurance commissioner flat out turned them down.

-So a half dozen health insurers yesterday filed a lawsuit against the state, seeking to reverse last week's decision by the insurance commissioner to block double-digit premium increases.
+So a half dozen health insurers yesterday filed a lawsuit against the state, seeking to reverse last week's decision by the insurance commissioner to block double-digit premium increases, a ruling they say could leave them with hundreds of millions of losses.

 Insurers wanted to raise base rates an average of 8% to 32%.

-A tacked onto that are often additional costs calculated according to factors such as the size and age of the workforce.
+Tacked onto that are often additional costs calculated according to factors such as the size and age of the workforce.

 Yesterday's legal action sets the stage for a showdown between state regulators and the health insurance industry.

-And this is a forerunner of the same kind of legal challenges that are going to spring up once uh Obamacare is fully implemented.
+And this is a forerunner of the same kind of legal challenges that are going to spring up once Obamacare is fully implemented.

 So keep a sharp eye on that.

-I'm I'm not sure that any kind of destruction or unintended negative consequence does embarrass them.
+I'm not sure that any kind of destruction or unintended negative consequence does embarrass them.

 From the Christian Science Monitor.